Wren6991/RISCBoy-180/notes.md

 ```

 "Write recovery time" is effectively a hold time against WEn deassertion, and is 0. tDW (write overlap) is essentially a setup time against WEn deassertion, and is 6 ns, or half the cycle time.
 This means putting the output on a negedge is reasonable and I should be able to bend OpenSTA to my will by timing from the explicit flops I'll add back to the SRAM PHY.

+The last big thing on my RTL list is the GPIOs and peripherals.
+There are two planned peripherals: a UART (optional as the TWD VUART thing seems to work great) and a streaming SPI read peripheral.
+The SPI read will probably go on the APU side as I don't have a DMA, so the idea is the APU can use it to stream out ADPCM etc directly from flash without involving the main CPU.

+The UART is the quickest one to add tonight.
+I took the RISCBoy UART, added a couple of missing features like FIFO flush, and added the ability to modulate the output at (e.g.) 38 kHz so you can use it for IR transmit and recieve.

+### Day 10: FIVE DAYS REMAIN

+I moved back to my Linux workstation (slower than my macbook but the tools run correctly) and noticed I am genuinely getting a lot of DRCs from both Magic and KLayout.
+All of the DRCs are in the standard cell library provided by Global Foundries.
+I spent some time looking into it and I'm pretty sure all of these are issues with the KLayout and Magic DRC decks, not genuine manufacturability issues.
+I filed an issue [here](https://github.com/wafer-space/gf180mcu-project-template/issues/34).

+I spent quite a while yesterday iterating on timing instead of closing down the final RTL.
+Let's try and get that locked down today.
+Anything after today doesn't make the cut.
+So:

+* SPI streaming read peripheral

+* Clock muxes and dividers

+* Maybe DCO ring osc

+* Prioritise palette writes over palette writes in PRAM (bad read makes one pixel wrong, bad write makes many pixels wrong).

+Let's go gamers.

+Uh actually first, I should look into why I'm getting 0.5 ns TNS hold violations in the fast corner.
+The WNS is only 70 ps, so I'll just add 80 ps more hold margin and not think any more about why my CTS is such a shitshow.
+(I have around 0.7 ns of skew on my system clock so I am already leaning *hard* on buffer fixes, but I don't think there is much more I can do to improve this within tool limitations.)